Thurstan: Archbishop

+Saint

+In 2024 evidence emerged that Thurstan had been acclaimed as a saint: his name was found, associated with a feast day of 6 February, in an ancient catalogue of saints' days at Pontefract Priory.
+At the time the pope's approval was not needed for sainthood; the monks at Pontefract exhumed his body two years after his death and, finding it well-preserved, acclaimed him as a saint.
+This detail was lost in the destruction of monasteries' possessions during the Reformation.

 Legacy

 Thurstan gave land to many of the churches of his diocese and founded several religious houses.
 He founded the first nunnery in Yorkshire when he founded St Clement's between 1125 and 1133.
-He obtained for Whitby Abbey a papal privilege of protection as well as giving his own privilege to the abbey.
+He obtained for Whitby Abbey a papal privilege of protection as well as giving his privilege to the abbey.
 He also helped found the Cistercian Abbey of Fountains, by giving the site to monks who had been expelled from the Abbey of St. Mary's, York.
 Thurstan helped the hermitess Christina of Markyate at several points in her career, and tried to persuade her to become the first prioress of his foundation of St. Clement's.
 He was a patron to the Augustinian Hexham Priory, founded by his predecessor at York, as well as helping the foundation of Bridlington Priory, another Augustinian house.
-He was a sincere reformer, and opposed to the election of unfit men to the episcopacy.
-When Pope Innocent II asked Thurstan's opinion on the elevation of Anselm of St Saba, who was Abbot of Bury St. Edmunds, to become Bishop of London, Thurstan replied "If we consider his life and reputation, it would be much more fitting to remove him from his abbacy than to promote him to be bishop of London."
+He was a sincere reformer and opposed to the election of unfit men to the episcopacy.
+When Pope Innocent II asked Thurstan's opinion on the elevation of Anselm of St Saba, who was Abbot of Bury St. Edmunds, to become Bishop of London, Thurstan replied, "If we consider his life and reputation, it would be much more fitting to remove him from his abbacy than to promote him to be bishop of London."
 Anselm was not confirmed as bishop.

 Thurstan is described by the historian Edmund King as "a bishop like no other.
 Thurstan and the baronage of Yorkshire had been partners in a common enterprise, their security in this world and their salvation in the next, and to all aspects of his role he had shown a complete commitment."
 His death occurred during The Anarchy of the civil war between Stephen and Matilda and led to a breakdown in order.

 Thurstan's nephew was Osbert de Bayeux, who became an archdeacon at York, and in 1154 was accused of the murder of William of York, one of Thurstan's successors at York.